Request Info

 Accounting ethics, accounting research, advanced auditing, and advanced tax accounting

-The online MBA in advanced accounting is designed to help students who desire to pursue careers in business and accounting, or specifically a Certification in Public Accounting (CPA).
+The online MBA in advanced accounting is designed to help students who desire to pursue careers in business and accounting.
 Therefore, this program is limited to students who have an undergraduate degree (preferably an accounting degree) or a solid foundation from a prior accounting program.

 • 39 total credit hours